-This course provides instruction on aircraft mishap investigations and analyses of human and material factors to personnel who will be primary members on Class A flight mishap investigation boards.
+This course provides instruction on aircraft mishap investigations and analyses of human and material factors to personnel who will be primary members on Class A & B flight mishap investigation boards.

-For Air Force personnel who will serve as primary members on Class A flight mishap safety investigation boards IAW AFI 91-204 and AFMAN 91-223.
+For Air Force and Space Force personnel who will serve as primary members on Class A & B flight mishap safety investigation boards IAW DAFI 91-204 and DAFMAN 91-223.
 Graduates of the Flight Safety Officer (FSO) Course are not eligible to attend.
-Air Force personnel must obtain class seats through their MAJCOM/DRU/FOA safety office.
+MAJCOM/FLDCOM/DRU/FOA Safety Training POCs must request waiver through AFSEC/SET (email@example.com) for personnel who do not meet eligibility requirements.
+Air Force and Space Force personnel must obtain class seats through their MAJCOM/FLDCOM/DRU/FOA safety office.

 Class Length: 15 days